shankarj67/30DaysOfFLCode/README.md

 * [Collection of Tutorials in Federate Learning from Tensor Flow](https://www.tensorflow.org/federated/tutorials/tutorials_overview) - A TensorFlow Colab Notebook collection of Federated Learning tutorials designed to provide practical examples of Federated Learning, covering concepts from basic to advanced levels.

+* [Federated Learning for Credit Scoring](https://blog.openmined.org/federated-credit-scoring/) - A detailed blog post exploring the application of federated learning to credit scoring.
+It discusses key concepts such as silo vs. device architectures, horizontal vs. vertical federated learning, and non-IID data challenges, and includes source code examples.

 ### Articles

 * [Beyond Privacy Trade-offs with Structured Transparency](https://arxiv.org/abs/2012.08347) - Structured Transparency: a five-part framework to combine multiple PETs, such as secure computation and federated learning, to maximise their value, and to reduce lingering use-misuse trade-offs in multiple domains.